 The internasal suture is a single, midline cranial suture between the two nasal bones.
 It meets the frontonasal suture to form the nasion 1.

 The intraconal orbital compartment or intraconal space is the conical space within the orbit, the base of which is anterior and is formed by the posterior half of the globe.
-The sides are formed by the extraocular muscles which pass posteriorly and converge on the tendinous ring at the orbital apex.
+The sides are formed by the extraocular muscles and their surrounding fascia which pass posteriorly and converge on the tendinous ring at the orbital apex.

 Intraconal orbital lesions are broadly divided to two main groups; those with or without involvement of the optic nerves: